Nearly 50 years ago Neal’s Yard was on its last legs.

 Details: 8-10 Neal’s Yard, WC2H 9DP | Open Mon-Wed 4pm-midnight, Thu-Sat 12pm-midnight, Sun 12-11pm.
 Call 02077347737 for reservations.

 Monmouth has been helping city slickers get their buzz on since 1978.
-Through expertly-made ethical brews it continues to tick along just fine in the current age, even in the face of all the well-groomed, new-wave coffee spots that seemingly crop-up in London every week.
+Through expertly-made ethical brews it continues to tick along just fine in the current age, still one of the best coffee shops in London even in the face of all the well-groomed, new-wave spots that seemingly crop-up in the capital every week.
 Though they now roast beans in their new Bermondsey base and there’s a bigger branch in Borough, Neal’s Yard is where this sensation started.
 If you’re trying to blend in with all the coffee connoisseurs that populate the place, go for the daily filter special where beans come from farms in regions like Peru and Colombia.

 Details: 7 Monmouth Street, WC2H 9EU | Mon-Sat 8am-5pm